brettinternet/react-cooked-bread/README.md

 Rewritten from [react-toast-notifications](https://github.com/jossmac/react-toast-notifications).
 Contributions are welcome.

-In order to abide by [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), please use `npm run commit` on your changes before pushing to your fork and opening a PR.
+In order to abide by [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), please use `npm run commit` to commit your changes before pushing to your fork and opening a PR.
 This will use [commitizen](https://github.com/commitizen/cz-cli) to prompt for information regarding your changeset.